-Sharp starts its second century this year.
+Sharp is now in its second century.
 Our product range would have been unimaginable when the company was founded by Tokuji Hayakawa in 1912, but we expect the advances in technology to be even more dramatic in the coming years.
-That is something we explored when scientists in the lab were interviewed by the well-known Humans Invent team.
-You can hear our views on technology for the next century at http://www.humansinvent.com/

-To do all this we need people who are excellent in their own specialism, who will take us in new directions, but who also have a passion for creating new products and who thrive in teams with other specialists.
+To achieve our goals we need people who are excellent in their own specialism, who will take us in new directions, but who also have a passion for creating new products and who thrive in teams with other specialists.

-For the last six years we have run a very successful graduate programme.
-We started it because we wanted to attract more people just starting their careers in research and development.
+For the last decade we have run a very successful graduate programme.
+We started because we wanted to attract more people at the beginning of their careers in research and development.
 We have been delighted with the response from graduates who know they want to continue with science or engineering, but are not sure what a career in industrial research is like.
 We have structured a programme that allows graduates to carry out projects on several topics around the lab in their first year.
 As we expected, our new recruits have found this very useful.
 An unexpected bonus for us has been how much they have achieved on the projects and how much synergy they captured whilst moving around the lab.
-So, if you want to do research and development but are undecided on whether optics, semiconductor devices, electronics or systems research is more interesting, then this could be the place for you.
+So, if you want to do research and development but are undecided on whether optics, health, energy, semiconductor devices, electronics or systems research is more interesting, then this could be the place for you.

-Our projects for 2013 look more interesting than ever, so if the idea of working here appeals to you then please get in touch, but whatever your reason for visiting, we hope that you will take the time to read about some of our research.
+We aim to offer a friendly working environment, where people freely share their time and expertise.
+Outside of work many of our people are keen (and competitive) in a variety of sports or as talented musicians.
+Our projects and opportunities for 2016 look more interesting than ever and so if the idea of working here appeals to you, or you wish to discuss an opportunity to collaborate then please get in touch.
+Whatever your reason for visiting, we hope that you will take the time to read about some of our research.